chaos-polymtl/mixing-ann/README.md

 3. `get_torque_and_write_data`

 When all the Lethe simulations are done, this method gathers all the torque resulting from the simulations and then calculates the power number $N_p$ of every 100k mixers.
-A file of type `.txt` is generated at the end of the method and will serve as the database fed to the ANN.
+At the end of its execution, the method generates a file of type `.txt` that will serve as the database fed to the ANN.

 ### Launch simulations on the cluster